Çivril

-It is the most populated district of the province after Denizli center and is situated on a plain to the northeast of the city of Denizli, being actually closer to the neighboring provincial seat of Uşak.
+It is the third-most populated district of the province after Merkezefendi and Pamukkale and is situated on a plain to the northeast of the city of Denizli, being actually closer to the neighboring provincial seat of Uşak.

-The population of the district center is 17,989 and the whole district (including the rural area) is 61,815.

 General features

 The weather is dry and hot in summer, cold in winter.
 The villagers of Çivril are mostly occupied with growing the district's well-known tasty apples.
-Many more migrated to work in Germany and other European countries in the 1960s.
+Many more migrated to work in Germany, USA and other European countries in the 1960s.
 Thus Çivril has a number of wealthy citizens living abroad or in Istanbul and in summer is populated with returning families for holiday.
 But in general this is a typical quiet rural Anatolian district.

 History

 Beycehöyük

 During an excavation carried out by the British archaeologists Prof. Seton Lloyd and Prof. James Mellaart between 1953 and 1959 at Beycehöyük, 6 km south of the town of Çivril, several artefacts dating back to the Copper Age (circa 3000 BC) were found.
 It is assumed that Beycehöyük was the centre of the Arzawa kingdom, contemporaries of the Hittite Empire.
 Later on Phrygians, Carians, Lydians, Persians and Macedonians passed through the region during recorded history but left very few traces.

 It is assumed that the relics of raiders and chariots in mounds and on rocks found at Yavuzca farm, 20 km from Çivril, date back to the Phrygians in whose time the most notable settlement here was called Eumeneia.
 A tomb located on Beycehöyük dates from Seljuk era.